Buffalo Beauts Bring Back Fan Favorite Kelsey Neumann

 There are a lot of joyous youngsters around Western New York’s hockey rinks right now.
 Word was released on Aug.
 8, 2019 that the Buffalo Beauts had brought back a fan favorite in goaltender Kelsey Neumann, the 2016-17 winner of the NWHL’s Foundation Award.

-“We are happy to have Kelsey back with the Beauts,” said Beauts GM Mandy Cronin in release for the signing, “She plays an important role not only within our team and organization, but also in the Buffalo community.”
+“We are happy to have Kelsey back with the Beauts,” said Beauts GM Mandy Cronin in the press release for the signing, “She plays an important role not only within our team and organization, but also in the Buffalo community.”

 Back on Jun.
 6, THW suggested that Neumann was a player that Cronin should acquire for the team’s 2019-20 roster.
 Not to give the appearance of being prophetic, adding the beloved goalie was simply a no-brainer and a way to keep Beauts fans feeling good about the team.
 It just made sense for all parties involved.